The Benefits and Impact of Family-Centered Care

 Until legislation changes, many health care providers will find themselves with their hands tied when it comes to trying to offer a family-centered care approach.

-Updates in Legislation Are Slow to Come
+Updates Are Slow to Come

 The Caregiver Advise, Record, Enable (CARE) Act “requires hospitals and rehab facilities to support family caregivers by, for instance, providing more in-person instruction on medical tasks, and it has been effective in helping family caregivers; however, it has limited reach, as it covers only 18 states and Puerto Rico,” Senior Housing News reports.